 - external causes, such as automobile accidents, falling trees or tree limbs and construction activities

-While we try to avoid any service interruptions, we will take responsibility for losses that occur due to our negligence.
 For information on shortage of supply or interruption, see Rule and Regulation 14.

 - detailed receipts, repair estimates and/or invoices